 Animal Bites/Rabies Testing

 Please notify the Macon County Health Department of all animal bites and exposure to bats.
-Our trained health specialists are here for post-exposure consultation and treatment.
+Persons bitten or potentially exposed to rabies or their guardian are encouraged to contact the health department within 48 hours and as soon as possible is preferred.
+Our trained health specialists are here for post-exposure consultation and referrals for treatment options.
 We also coordinate testing for rabies on animals.
 To set up an appointment for review and possible testing, please contact us at 660-395-4711.
 Testing is at the discretion of the health department and not all specimens meet the requirements.
 Fees may apply.

 Ticks are common in Missouri and are known to transmit diseases to humans.
-Below are links to assist in taking steps to prevent tick-borne diseases.
+Learn more about diseases ticks carry.

 Mold and Moisture in Your Home

-Things you can do inside your home to control mold growth is:
+Things you can do inside your home to control mold growth are:

 - Maintain humidity levels between 40% and 60%